+A minimum of two years of college-level French (elementary anad intermediate) is required.
 All participants are required to take or audit the appropriate level of French in the semester directly preceding their study abroad in Senegal.

-Selection Criterium: A minimum of two years of college-level French (elementary anad intermediate) is required.
+Available for Francophone African Studies Minors (Fall Only).
 A minimum cumulative 2.75 GPA is required.
 Preference is given to students with a 3.0 GPA in French language.